havemaps/hmwt-documentation/README.md

   - If not already selected, select the project repository from the top left.
   - Notice in the changes on the left side that the relative path for all images added are listed.
   - (Optional for Mac) I like to delete or set up a .gitignore for the .DS_Store files because it is not necessary.
-Right click the .DS_Store file for either of these options.
+In GitHub Desktop, right click the .DS_Store file for either of these options.

 9. At the bottom of the column on the left, type in a summary such as initial commit.
 If working with others on this project, it is usually good to add a more detailed description.